sjbrown/1kfa/mod_guide_gm.md

 # Nesting Structures and Transitions

-The gameplay of A Thousand Faces of Adventure is structured like this:
+The gameplay of A Thousand Faces of Adventure unfolds in nested layers:

 ![Nested Structure](images/nested_structure.png){ width=7cm }

+The diagram shows how gameplay zooms in from large arcs (Campaigns) to moment-to-moment choices (Dramatic Action, Combat, Pursuit), with each layer connected by structured transitions.

 Campaigns are made up of chapters.
 Chapters are made up of scenes.
-Scenes start with Dramatic Action, and transition to Combat and Pursuit Interludes and back to Dramatic Action.
+Scenes always open with Dramatic Action (decisions, roleplay, investigation).
+From there, based on cards and Fictional Positioning, they transition into Combat or Pursuit Interludes and cycle back to Dramatic Action.

 Each tranisition has some small set of procedures.
 Scenes open and close.
 Stakes and foes get introduced.

 In addition, the 9-hour and 30-hour campaigns cointain "Downtime scenes", wherein characters rest, develop skills, and research lore.
+Downtime scenes provide space for transformation: characters heal, train, and unravel mysteries between the more action-oriented scenes.

 The following few chapters will introduce these concepts starting from the most granular (Dramatic Action, Combat and Pursuit Interludes) and ending